-For those considering beginning lessons, it can be the best time to get started so that music practice and enjoyment can be established before the school year gets underway.
+For those considering beginning lessons, it can be the best time to get started so that music practice and enjoyment can be established as part of those New Years Resolutions.

 For those continuing lessons, now is the time to cement that regular practice schedule that will carry you through the year so you can enjoy hearing the steady improvement that comes with regular playing!